sebastianalgharaballi/sebastianalgharaballi.github.io/README.md

 #### **Donald Bren School of ICS - Master of Data Science Ambassador (October 2023 - Present)**
 Throughout my time at UC Irvine, I worked as a Master of Data Science Ambassador for the MDS program.
 A perfect way to describe this role is "being a liaison for the current student."
 I supported the creation and development of ideas for marketing campaigns, answered questions from prospective students, and conducted internal analyses with my program director and fellow ambassadors.
 For example, I performed a time series analysis using R's `forecast` library and Python's `statsmodels` to track and predict trends in data science master's programs across the United States.
 I also completed a project that examined custom metrics across various tech-centric master's programs, such as transparency and flexibility scores, to determine where UC Irvine's MDS places amongst other programs.
 All bias aside, we were constantly ranked at the top of all my tests!

-**Key Skills:** Time Series Analysis, R Programming, Python Programming, Data Visualization, Market Research, Program Analysis, Communication, Student Outreach
+**Key Skills:** Time Series Analysis, R Programming, Python Programming, Data Visualization, Market Research, Program Analysis, Communication, Student Outreach, Leadership, Teamwork

 <div align="center">
   <img src="ambassador_photo.jpg" alt="Description of image 1" width="250" style="display: inline-block; margin: 0 10px;">